microsoftgraph/msgraph-training-smartui-components/Lab.md

 1. On the registration page, in the **Platforms** section, select **Add Platform**.
 1. In the **Add Platform** dialog, select **Web**.
 1. Enter a **Redirect URL** to the callback page file.
-For this lab, use the value `https://localhost:44313/OneDriveFilePickerCallback.html`
+For this lab, use the value `https://localhost:44396/OneDriveFilePickerCallback.html`

 1. Select the **Add URL** button.
 1. Enter a **Redirect URL** for the implicit flow callback.
-For this lab, use the value `https://localhost:44313/signin-oidc`
+For this lab, use the value `https://localhost:44396/signin-oidc`
 1. Select the **Add URL** button again.
 1. Enter a **Redirect URL** for the admin consent callback.
-For this lab, use the value `https://localhost:44313/Account/Azure ADTenantConnected`
+For this lab, use the value `https://localhost:44396/Account/AADTenantConnected`

     ![Screenshot of Platform section of the Application Registration Portal page](./images/Exercise1-03.png)